Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to International Law and Audience Costs: Introduction

 \section{Introduction}

 Causal mediation analysis aims to open the ``black box of causality," offering the opportunity to explore how and why certain treatment effects occur in addition to simply detecting the existence of those effects.
-Estimation of causal mediation effects, which are effects transmitted via intermediary variables called mediators, has traditionally been implemented using the parametric structural equations model (SEM) framework \citep{baronkenny1986}.
-More recent years have seen important advances in the formalization, generalization, and estimation of causal mediation effects within the potential outcomes framework \citep{robins1992identifiability, albert2008mediation, imaikeeletingley2010, imaijostuart2011, imaietal2011} and both parametric and nonparametric SEM frameworks \citep{pearl2001, vanderweele2009marginal}.
-Causal mediation analysis is often used in experimental research.
+Estimation of causal mediation effects, which are effects transmitted via intermediary variables called mediators, is often implemented in experimental research.
 In the most commonly used ``single-experiment design," the treatment variable is randomized and the mediator(s) observed.

-Another trend in experimental research is the design of more complex experiments featuring multiple treatment arms.
+Another common practice in experimental research is the design of experiments featuring multiple treatment arms.
 As knowledge and empirical results have accumulated in various academic sub-fields and in specific program evaluation contexts, experimental research questions have evolved in ways that require evaluating multiple related treatments.
 Instead of simply testing the effects of single treatments, often of primary interest are the empirical and theoretical differences between the effects of multiple treatments.
-Indeed, scientific and social scientific theories usually entail causal mechanisms, and hypotheses on why one treatment should have a larger effect than another tend to be based on presumed mechanism(s) through which each treatment propagates its effect.
-In addition, program and policy evaluation often involves comparing the efficacy of multiple possible interventions and determining how to most efficiently target different interventions to different contexts.
-In both research settings, richer insights can be gained from comparing different treatments' causal anatomies---that is, the ensemble of causal mechanisms that endow each treatment with its effect.
+Across scientific, social scientific, and policy/program evaluation contexts, richer insights can be gained from comparing different treatments' causal anatomies---that is, the ensemble of causal mechanisms that endow each treatment with its effect.